-Technology also plays a critical role.
-Team communication tools provide a hub for chat, document sharing and collaboration, task management, and voice and video communication, enhancing how teams communicate and work together.
+Nowadays, technology plays a critical role in business communication.
+Team communication tools provide a hub for chat, document sharing and collaboration, task management, and voice and video communication, enhancing how team members communicate and work together.

 But with so many different types of communication software, you’re sure to have questions.
 Which tool is right for your team?
 What should you look for?
 What are the benefits?